Tobyking13/Basic-Portfolio/README.md

 * Navbar links send the user to the correct part of the portfolio.
 * CSS Grid used in the main section of the webpage.
 This includes the Portfolio section.
 * Links to my GitHub page on the footer.
+* Webpage is responsive and will work on devices with smaller screens.

 ## How to Contribute